lich-uct/molpher-lib/doc/source/glossary.rst

         The root of the exploration tree.
 All morphs in the tree are descendants of this molecule.

     target molecule
-        Target molecule of the whole exploration process.
+        Target molecule of the exploration process.
 The algorithm attempts to generate a path in chemical space leading from the :term:`source molecule` to this one.

-    target molecule
-        A molecule the chemical space exploration is driven towards.
-Each morph is evaluated according to its distance (using a :term:`molecular fingerprint` and a :term:`similarity measure`) from this molecule.

     exploration parameters
         Those define how the :term:`exploration tree` behaves (i.e. what :term:`similarity measure` to